commaai/opendbc/README.md

 Safety modes optionally support `controls_allowed`, which allows or blocks a subset of messages based on a customizable state in the board.

+Consumers must use the public interface in [`opendbc/safety/api.h`](opendbc/safety/api.h).
+Other headers in that directory are implementation details; internal headers reject direct inclusion at compile time.

 ## Code Rigor

 The opendbc safety firmware is written for its use in conjunction with [openpilot](https://github.com/commaai/openpilot) and [panda](https://github.com/commaai/panda).
 The safety firmware, through its safety model, provides and enforces the